-Instead of directly using all n features, or selecting a subset of these n genes, to predict the samples' class label, we reduce the dimension of the data matrix M from $n \times p$ real values to $K \times p$ bits corresponding to the $R = \{B_1, B_2, \ldots, B_K\}$ matrix returned by RoBiC.
-Note $K \ll n$.
+Instead of directly using all n features, or selecting a subset of these n genes, to predict the samples' class label, we reduce the dimension of the data matrix M from $n \times p$ real values to $K \times p$ bits corresponding to the $R = \{B_1, B_2, \ldots, B_K\}$ matrix returned by ROBIC.
+Note $K \ll n$ .

-After augmenting the first q samples with their respective labels, we have data of the form suggested by the "BiCluster Membership" table in Figure 1.
+After augmenting the first q samples with their respective labels, we have data of the form shown in Table 1.
 BIC then takes this information, and learns a classifier based on the first q labeled samples, which it applies to the remaining u unlabeled samples, to predict their respective class labels.
-We experimented with several learners, and here report results using SVMs.
-To reduce risk of over-fitting, we further reduce the dimensionality by using only a subset of the biclusters.
-We used Weka's built-in in-fold feature selection algorithm to find the number of biclusters that give maximum prediction accuracy on test data; see Section 2.3.
-Figure 4 sketches our basic bicluster classifier algorithm, BIC.
-Note our overall system corresponds to BIC(RoBIC,...).
-We consider other variants in Section 4.2 below.
+We experimented with several learners here, and report results using "Support Vector Machines" (SVM) and "Naive Bayes" (NB) (Alpaydin, 2004).
+To avoid over-fitting, it is important to use only a subset of the biclusters.
+We therefore use Weka's built-in in-fold feature selection algorithm to find the number of biclusters that give maximum prediction accuracy on test data; see Section 2.3.
+Figure 5 sketches our basic bicluster classifier algorithm, BIC.
+Note our system corresponds to BIC(ROBIC, ...).
+We will also consider other variants below.